Some rigidity results for noncompact gradient steady Ricci solitons and Ricci-flat manifolds: Introduction

 \begin{theorem} There exists an $\epsilon$ depending only on $n$, such that for any complete noncompact Ricci-flat Riemannian manifold $(M,g)$ of dimension $n$, if there exists a point $p\in M$ such that

 where

-then $Rm\equiv 0$. \end{theorem} This theorem has been proved in \cite{Minerbe2009} with an additional assumption that the volume growth is super-quadratic, which is removed here.
-One major motivation to study Ricci-flat manifolds with small volume growth is the existence of a large class of asymptotically cylindrical Ricci-flat manifolds, which has been studied in \cite{Tian-yau1990,Tian-Yau1991,Kovalev2003,Haskins-Hein-Nordstrom2012,Corti-Alessio-Haskins-Nordstrom-Pacini2013}.
+then $Rm\equiv 0$. \end{theorem} This result has been proved in \cite{Minerbe2009} with an additional assumption that the volume growth is super-quadratic, which is removed here.
+One major motivation for considering Ricci-flat manifolds with small volume growth is the existence of a large class of asymptotically cylindrical Ricci-flat manifolds, which has been studied in \cite{Tian-yau1990,Tian-Yau1991,Kovalev2003,Haskins-Hein-Nordstrom2012,Corti-Alessio-Haskins-Nordstrom-Pacini2013}.
 These manifolds have exactly linear volume growth.
-Let's first explain the definition:
+Examples of non-flat ACyl Ricci-flat manifolds asymptotic to flat metrics at infinity are given by \cite{Haskins-Hein-Nordstrom2012}.
+Such manifolds have their sectional curvature integrable in $L^\frac{n}{2}$ norm weighted by $\rho_p^{-1}$ as in Theorem \ref{gap theorem for ricci-flat manifolds}.
+Moreover, their products with scaled circles $\epsilon\mathbb{S}^1$ have arbitrarily small $L^\frac{n}{2}$ integral of curvature as $\epsilon \to 0$, justifying the volume ratio term in Theorem \ref{gap theorem for ricci-flat manifolds}.